GitBruno/Open-Source-Lonely-Roads/Goals & Todo.md

 - Put diodes after fuses to stop flooding on a critical fail
 - Organise Open Source Certificate to link back here and create testing logs
 - Update PCB silk layer before next prototype
+- decision matrix on different configurations
 - Test prototype in system
+- do death test with
+-clip on dc module with perf board

 # DONE
 - first prototype built and tested